Topological Signatures in Nodal Semimetals through Neutron Scattering: Response function of a Nodal Line Semimetal

 From Eq. \eqref{eq:nodallineresponsezerofermi}, we can remove the $\delta$-function by taking an integral over $k_z$.
 By setting the argument of the $\delta$-function to zero, we can obtain expressions for $k_z$ and subsequently, for $d(\boldsymbol{k})$ and $d(\boldsymbol{k+Q})$ at this value of $k_z$.
 Setting the argument of the delta function to zero and solving it requires the condition that $\omega^2 - v_F^2Q^2 > 0$ thereby determining the limits of integration as shown in Appendix \ref{ap:C}.
 We compute the remaining integral over $k_{\bot}$ with limits of integration that are defined by conditions imposed by the $\delta$-function in Eq. \eqref{eqa:fourcontributionstoimaginary} to obtain the response function for a NLSM at $\mu$, $T=0$ as

 where we define an auxiliary function $\xi$ as

 The resulting neutron dynamical structure factor $S_{yy}(Q\hat{\boldsymbol{z}},\omega)$ given through the imaginary part of the response function of Eq. \eqref{eq:nodallineresponsezerofermizerotemp} also displays non-analytical behavior at $\omega = v_FQ$ resulting in a similar plot to Fig. \ref{fig:3} (with $\mu$ is taken to be zero).
+Analogous to Section \ref{sec:prototypical}, the effect of nonzero chemical potential in NLSMs will introduce additional discontinuities at $\omega = v_FQ \pm 2\mu$, which can revealed through a similar procedure of calculations.
 Ultimately, this captures the relationship between the energy transferred by the neutron $\omega$ and the Fermi velocity $v_F$ of the electronic quasiparticles within a NLSM.
-This link can be inferred through neutron scattering experiments to extract the value of $v_F$, much like the case of a simple WSM described in Section \ref{sec:prototypical}.
+This link can be inferred through neutron scattering experiments to extract the value of $v_F$, much like the case of a simple WSM.